nicholas-holmes-web/nick-holmes/image-archive.md

 ![Freeman of the City of London ceremony](Freedom-of-city.JPG)

-Photograph taken at the formal admission ceremony.
+Photograph taken at the formal admission ceremony as a Freeman of the City of London.
 *Source: private contemporaneous*

 ---